DavidJamesAdam/internet-monitor/README.md

 ## To-Do

-- Now we are gathering information and storing it in a csv.
-You could do all sorts of clever stuff with the filename like name it today’s date using datetime but for now I will keep it as test.
+- Update `test` filenames to produce daily graphs (name it today’s date using `datetime`).

-You could also set up a check to see if a certain amount of time has passed and to stop the application after that but I will leave that up to your own creativity.
+- Set up a check to see if a certain amount of time has passed and to stop the application after that.

 ## Requirements